arcanemachine/phoenix-todo-list/support/deployment/README.md

   - You need to update these 3 environment variables: `AWS_REGION`, `AWS_ACCESS_KEY`, and `AWS_SECRET`
 - If the `AWS_SECRET` environment variable is empty, the config in `config/runtime.exs` will not set up any email provider.
   - This provides a failsafe method to opt into an easy-to-use email provider, while not breaking the workflow for any user who doesn't want to enable live email features.

+#### Release Checklist

+The following tasks should be performed before creating and pushing a release:

+- Bump project version number in `mix.exs`
+- Add changes to `CHANGELOG.md`
+- Build and push a container image to Docker Hub (`just release-build-push`)